 Football is no longer just a sport, it is a multi-billion-pound business.
-A professional football clubs one and only aim is not to simply just win football matches.
+Gone are the days when a professional football club’s one and only aim was to simply win football matches.
 Eighteen years into the 21st century, globalisation has taken football by the scruff of the neck.
 Football clubs are now set up in order to do everything they can to make money.

 It is no lie that the most successful football clubs are the ones which spend the most money – it’s hard to argue that money usually results in success on the football field.
 It is also not untrue to state how much the casino and gambling industry is now involved with professional football.

-Some of the best online casinos and gambling companies pump hundreds of millions of pounds into the world of football.
-Through sponsorship, match boxes, television adverts, bill boards and a variety of other means, any person involved in any way with a football club, be they a fan or an employee, will not have escaped an interaction of some sort with a casino and gambling company.
+Some of the biggest and best online casinos in the UK and gambling companies pump hundreds of millions of pounds into the world of football.
+Through sponsorship, match boxes, television adverts, billboards and a variety of other means, any person involved in any way with a football club, be they a fan or an employee, will not have escaped an interaction of some sort with a casino and gambling company.

 Football has of course changed in countless ways over the past 30 years.
 The amount of money earned by professional footballers and managers has grown exponentially.
 Football is a global sport – without a doubt the most popular sport on the planet – European football matches are broadcast and watched all around the globe and no league is more popular than the English Premier League.

 It goes without saying that gambling has become a huge part of football.
 The jerseys of a great many football teams are adorned with online casino and gambling logos.
-As of the 2017/18 Premier League season, 10 out of 20 Premier League clubs have a casino or gambling company as their main shirt sponsor.
+And in the 2019/20 Premier League season, 11/20 Premier League clubs have a casino or gambling company as their main shirt sponsor, this is up from 10/20 in the previous year.

 Why Do Casino And Gambling Companies Choose The Premier League?